faasm/faasm/lib-rust/README.md

 # Faasm Rust Library

-This is a set of extra utilities to be used _in Faasm Rust functions_ along with the C++ toolset.
+This is a set of extra utilities to be used in [Rust functions](../docs/rust.md) along with the C++ toolchain.

-It offers a more natual integration with the Rust ecosystem.
+It augments the existing standard library with any Rust-specific tweaks.